 UHS offers many safe and effective birth control choices, including birth control pills, patches and rings, intrauterine devices (IUDs), and implants.
+We recommend learning about all of your options.
+Check out Planned Parenthood's Birth Control Effectiveness Chart and My Method, a tool to help you decide which method could be best for you.

 We are happy to help you choose a method to fit your needs.
 Schedule an appointment with us to discuss your options, to start a new method, or to restart birth control.